 If you must borrow to pay for school, there are a variety of advantages to borrowing through federal loan programs.

 - They Typically Have Lower Rates and Fees.
 Every year, Congress determines a legal limit on the amount of interest that can be charged on federal student loans.
 This limit is typically lower than interest rates private lenders offer.
 Federal loan interest rates are also fixed over the life of the loan.

 - You Can Consolidate Them.
 After graduation, you can consolidate all your federal student loans into one new loan with one monthly payment and interest rate.
 That can greatly simplify your loan repayment process.

 - They Offer Extensive Financial Hardship Options.
-If you suffer economic hardship, you can defer payments on a federal loan for up to three years, and interest is paused during this time.
+If you suffer economic hardship, you can defer payments on a federal loan for up to three years, and interest is paused on any unsubsidized federal direct loans during this time.
 Few private lenders offer more than 12 months if they offer deferment at all.
 If you run out of deferment ability, federal loans also have extensive forbearance options.
-During forbearance, your loan does accrue interest.
+During forbearance, all federal loans accrue interest.

 - Their Default Terms Are More Generous.
 If you fall behind with your payments, federal loans give you extra time before you’re considered in default.
 You won’t be reported to the credit bureaus or considered delinquent until you miss three months of payments, and your loans won’t go into default unless you miss nine months of payments.
 A private lender can consider you in default after as little as one missed payment.